-Jayne, who has been teaching at Treetops since 2005.
+Jayne has been teaching at Treetops since 2005.
 She has worked extensively in the role of Student Enrichment here and in overseas schools, and was also interim Principal at Treetops in 2014/15.
 Jayne has two children, both of whom attended Treetops.
-She and her family, together with a dog, cats and chickens, live on an acre in Darlington close to the school.
+She and her family, together with dogs, cats and chickens, live on an acre in Darlington close to the school.
 Jayne’s interests have included endurance cycling, mountaineering and rock climbing, skiing, and organic gardening.

 Jayne was educated in England, and came first to Australia to compete in a 5,200km mountain bike race across the centre of Australia with her husband on a mountain bike tandem!
 This turned out to be a life-changing experience in many different ways and she and her husband emigrated to Western Australia shortly afterwards.